Experimental Advances on Light Baryon Spectroscopy at BESIII Experiment

-The $\Lambda$ baryon is an isospin singlet, so the production process is strictly constrained if isospin symmetry is conserved.
+\emph{4.2~$\Lambda$ excited states}.
+The $\Lambda$ baryon is an isospin singlet, so the production process is strictly constrained

+if isospin symmetry is conserved.
 Benefiting from the large data sample and suitable phase-space coverage, several resonances have been observed via PWA at BESIII.
 In 2022, BESIII studied the decay $\psi(3686) \to \Lambda \bar{\Lambda} \eta$ and identified the $\Lambda(1670)$ resonance near the threshold in the $\eta \Lambda/\bar{\Lambda}$ invariant mass spectrum~\cite{BESIII:2022cxi}.
 The corresponding distributions are shown in Fig.~\ref{fig:etaLambda}.
 The measured mass and width are $(1672 \pm 5 \pm 6)~\mathrm{MeV}/c^2$ and $(38 \pm 10 \pm 19)~\mathrm{MeV}$, respectively, and the spin-parity $J^P$ is determined to be $1/2^-$, consistent with the PDG values~\cite{ParticleDataGroup:2024cfk}.
 In the same year, a study of $\psi(3686)\to\Lambda\bar\Lambda\omega$~\cite{BESIII:2022fhe} reported a new resonance labeled $\Lambda(2000)$, as shown in Fig.~\ref{fig:omegaLambda}, with a significance of only $3\sigma$.
 Its extracted width is considerably narrower than any known state listed in the PDG~\cite{ParticleDataGroup:2024cfk}, suggesting the need for further investigation.
 In 2023, studies of $e^+ e^- \to p K^- \bar{\Lambda}$ at $4.178~\mathrm{GeV}$~\cite{BESIII:2023kgz} and $J/\psi \to \Sigma^{\mp}\bar\Lambda\pi^\pm$~\cite{BESIII:2023syz} did not reveal or measure any $\Lambda^*$ resonances, though the former analysis reported a new $1^+$ resonance, denoted $K_1(2085)$, in the $p\bar{\Lambda}$ mass spectrum.
 In 2025, the BESIII collaboration reported a significant signal of the $\Lambda(2325)$ state in the decay $\psi(3686) \to \Lambda \bar{\Sigma}^0 \pi^0$~\cite{BESIII:2024jgy}.
 The corresponding mass spectrum fit curves are shown in Fig.~\ref{fig:LSpi0}.
 Additionally, the two-pole structure of $\Lambda(1405)$ was investigated using two independent parameterizations: a Flatt\'e-like model~\cite{Chung:1995dx} and a chiral dynamics approach~\cite{Jido:2003cb}.
 However, due to limited statistics, it was not possible to determine which model provides a better description of the data.
 Therefore, both parameterization results are reported in this analysis.